ferrolho/feup-sdis/cloud-canvas/docs/proposal_t1g05.md

 ### Architecture

-The application should *not* usa a Server-Client architecture.
+The application should *not* use a Server-Client architecture.
 There should be a server to keep the current list of available rooms online *only*.

 The processing of events should be made by the device which created the room, without requiring any interaction with the server.
-Moreover, a better approach would be to move the responsability of processing/managing the room to the most powerful device.
+Moreover, a better approach would be to move the responsibility of processing/managing the room to the most powerful device.
 This could be done when a user enters the room: if the user's device is more powerful than the host device, the application should "put the new user in charge" of hosting that room.

 ### Scalability

 The application should scale with ease: a similar performance should be achieved, whether 1 or 1000 users are in the room.
-The group considers this will come as a good consequence of the architecture improvement descrived in the previous topic.
+The group considers this will come as a good consequence of the architecture improvement described in the previous topic.

 ### Consistency